ilius/pyglossary/README.md

   - Mac OS X: `brew install pygobject3 gtk+3`
   - Nix / NixOS: `nix-shell -p pkgs.gobject-introspection python38Packages.pygobject3 python38Packages.pycairo`

-- **Tkinter-based interface**, works in the lack of Gtk.
-Specially on Windows where Tkinter library is installed with the Python itself.
+- **Tkinter-based interface**, meant to be used in the lack of Gtk.
+Specially on Windows where Tkinter library is installed with Python itself.
   You can also install it on:

   - Debian/Ubuntu: `apt-get install python3-tk tix`